"Mystery is not the absence of meaning, but the presence of more meaning than we can comprehend."

 Paradox: The Magician holds paradoxes without needing to resolve them.
 He accepts that some truths contradict.

-Wonder: The Magician maintains wonder and awe in the face of mystery, allowing himself to be surprised by reality.
+Wonder: The Magician keeps wonder and awe alive in the face of mystery.
+He allows himself to be surprised by reality.

-Mystery is not the absence of meaning, but the presence of more meaning than we can comprehend.
-Engaging mystery means being comfortable saying "I don't know" and meaning it.
-It means staying open to possibilities beyond current understanding, trusting there is always more to see.
+Mystery is not the absence of meaning.
+It is more meaning than we can hold.
+Engaging mystery means saying "I don't know" and not scrambling to fill the silence.
+It means staying open to what lies past the edge of what we understand right now.

 The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science.
-The Magician who masters engaging mystery accesses deeper truths than those who demand certainty.
+The Magician who dwells in mystery sees things the certainty-addicted never will.